MicrosoftDocs/sql-docs/docs/language-extensions/reference/extensibility-framework-api.md

     - SQL_NULLABLE: The column may contain NULL values.

 *PartitionByNumber*
-A value that indicates the index of this column in the `@input_data_1_partition_by_columns` [todo: David add link] sequence.
+A value that indicates the index of this column in the `@input_data_1_partition_by_columns` sequence in [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
 Columns are numbered sequentially in increasing order starting at 0.
 If this column is not included in the sequence, the value is -1.

 *OrderByNumber*
-A value that indicates the index of this column in the `@input_data_1_order_by_columns` [todo: David add link] sequence.
+A value that indicates the index of this column in the `@input_data_1_order_by_columns` sequence in [sp_execute_external_script](../../relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql.md).
 Columns are numbered sequentially in increasing order starting at 0.
 If this column is not included in the sequence, the value is -1.

 ### InitParam